andersonfurtado/AzureML-Education-Development-Index-prediction/README.md

 ## Project Set Up and Installation
 The starter files that you need to run this project are the following:

-The starter files that you need to run this project are the following:
 - **automl.ipynb**: Jupyter Notebook to run the autoML experiment
 - **hyperparameter_tuning.ipynb**: Jupyter Notebook to run the Hyperdrive experiment
 - **train.py**.
 Script used in Hyperdrive